A wellness program requested medical data with a blanket authorization. Under California law, that authorization is void.

 California's Confidentiality of Medical Information Act goes beyond federal HIPAA on consent, authorization, and penalties.
 SB 1299 adds workplace violence prevention requirements for hospitals.
 If you operate in California, your team needs to understand what state law adds on top of federal requirements.

-Start 14-day free trialIf you operate in California, CMIA (California Health & Safety Code 56 et seq.) and SB 1299 impose additional requirements beyond federal HIPAA.
+Start your free trialIf you operate in California, CMIA (California Civil Code 56 et seq.) and SB 1299 impose additional requirements beyond federal HIPAA.

 Course Details